 Review of the AMEX Premier Rewards Gold 25,000-Point Offer

-When you sign-up for the AMEX Premier Rewards Gold card, you’ll earn 25,000 AMEX Membership Rewards points after you spend $2,000 on purchases in the first 3 months of account opening.
+When you apply for the AMEX Premier Rewards Gold card, you can earn 25,000 AMEX Membership Rewards points after you spend $2,000 on purchases in the first 3 months of account opening.

-You’re only eligible to earn AMEX sign-up bonuses once per card per lifetime.
-So it might be worth waiting to apply to see if you’re targeted for an increased sign-up bonus offer.
+You’re only eligible to earn AMEX bonuses once per card per lifetime.
+So it might be worth waiting to apply to see if you’re targeted for an increased welcome bonus offer.

 As an AMEX Premier Rewards Gold cardholder, you’ll also get: